2016 ARTICLE I

 - To provide the means and facilities for studies and research in the sciences of Safety, Health, and related disciplines.

-- To assist with the prevention of incidents which cause both human suffering and loss of life.
+- To assist with the prevention of accidents which cause both human suffering and loss of life.

-- To advance the sciences of Safety, Health, Environmental studies through cooperation and association with those persons and/or organizations who have extensive knowledge and/or experience in their respective fields.
+- To advance the sciences of Safety and Health through cooperation and association with those persons and/or organizations who have extensive knowledge and/or experience in their respective fields.

 - To promote the welfare of the general public by providing an organization of Safety and Health Professionals qualified to address public concerns relating to safety and/or health matters.

-- To strive to reduce the loss of life and human suffering caused by incidents, by assisting and working with other exempt organizations, groups, and individuals, with similar interest and purpose.
+- To strive to reduce the loss of life and human suffering caused by accidents, by assisting and working with other exempt organizations, groups, and individuals, with similar interest and purpose.

-- To work toward the establishment of a living legacy that will pay homage to those Safety, Health, and Enviromental Professionals who gave unselfishly, so that one day all persons will enjoy life that is free of recognized hazards.
+- To work toward the establishment of a living legacy that will pay homage to those Safety and Health Professionals who gave unselfishly, so that one day all persons will enjoy life that is free of recognized hazards.